 3) Expand your chances and try platforms such as:

 Twitter search, LinkedIn search as these will display recently discussed articles within your topic.

 Well done!
 Here you’ve plenty more content topic ideas.

 Warning: As a tech person, you’re probably thinking “on my front page, I will display my product’s best features, but also why I like it and you should too.”

-Wrong.
 Your homepage should emphasise the product’s benefits not its features.
-You can later on link to a 7-10 feature product page and explain or show what your product does well.
+You can later on link to a 7-10 feature product page and explain or show off what and why your product does well.
 Then try to convert people with subscription trail.

 The challenges you’ll face if you’re in business already:

 How do I find the type of content my audience is actually searching for?

 a) Check if those keywords appear in your Google analytics vs Google trends.
 If they match, it is a good sign.

 b) A combination of data-driven research brainstorming plus competitor analysis.